Solving the challenges of soil remediation – How to decontaminate brownfields

 Halogenated hydrocarbons, organic components containing chlorine, fluorine and/or bromine.
 Well-known products are cleaning agents commonly used in dry cleaning and in the degreasing of machine parts.

 POPs are organic compounds that do not break down naturally in the environment.
 If they get into water courses, they can be consumed by microorganisms and fish and enter the human food chain.
-Even in low concentrations, these pose a very high risk to human health.

 As more evidence emerges of the harm these present, and as it becomes easier to measure them, authorities and companies are making greater efforts to remove them.
 POPs are now on the EU’s list of Substances of Very High Concern (SVHC)